If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 NotesIcon.png This game has a notes page

-Dr. Doppler, whoever he is, is suddenly bent on world domination!
+In Mega Man X3, Dr. Doppler, whoever he is, is suddenly bent on world domination!
 Could Sigma be behind this?
 (Spoiler: Yes.
 Come on, you should have seen this coming.)

-Because Capcom was focusing their efforts on the PlayStation and Saturn at this point, development on X3 was outsourced to Minakuchi Engineering, who had previously worked on the Mega Man games for the Game Boy and The Wily Wars for the Genesis.
+Because Capcom was focusing their efforts on the PlayStation and Saturn at this point, development on X3 was outsourced to Minakuchi Engineering, who had previously worked on four of the five the Mega Man games for the Game Boy and The Wily Wars for the Genesis.
 Although the game is still good in its own right, many fans say the results show.
 Disc-based ports with Redbook audio were later released on the aforementioned 32-bit platforms and PC.

 Unlike Mega Man X Collection, Mega Man X Legacy Collection 1 & 2 features the SNES version of X3 instead of the PS1, PC, or Saturn versions like the former did.